Teleportation of Post-Selected Quantum States: Port-Based Teleportation

-Suppose the system $A$ will be post-selected into $\bra{\Phi}_A$.
+Suppose the system $A$ will be post-selected into $\braL{A}{\Phi}$.
 Alice and Bob have a pre-shared entangled state $\ket{\Phi^+}_{Ab}$.
 Bob has systems $B_i$ where $i=1..n$ (the $n$ ports), and in each of them runs his experiment.
 He then applies the usual port-based teleportation POVM on the joint system $bB_1B_2..B_n$.
-POVM outcome $i$ tells him that the post-selected state was teleported into system $B_i$ (up to the usual port-based error), and so his experiment was run with that post-selection.
+POVM outcome $i$ tells him that the post-selected state was teleported into system $B_i$ (up to the usual port-based error in the deterministic version, and perfectly unless we get the failure outcome $0$ in the probabilistic version), and so his experiment was run with that post-selection.
 Unlike most teleportation protocols, it seems as though Bob does not need any classical communication from Alice.
 However he does need one message: that the post selection succeeded.
 Finally, note that the POVM is a method for transforming a pre-selected state into a post-selected state in channel $i$ without any scrambling, which we shall use as a primitive in later protocols.

-Next we do port-based teleportation on a pre and post-selected state $\bra{\Phi}_A \ket{\Psi}_A$.
+Next we do port-based teleportation on a pre and post-selected state $\braL{A}{\Phi} \ket{\Psi}_A$, as shown in Fig \ref{Fig:PortPrePostSelect}.
 We cannot simply do pre-selected teleportation followed by post-selected teleportation, as the pre and post-selections could end up in different ports.
 We thus need to somehow move the pre and post-selected states together.
-For this we will use pre-selected port-based teleportation on a $d^2$ dimensional system, where $d$ is the dimension of the Hilbert space of $A$, as shown in Fig \ref{Fig:PortPrePostSelect}.
+For this we will use pre-selected port-based teleportation on a $d^2$ dimensional system, where $d$ is the dimension of the Hilbert space of $A$.
 In stages: